Nicolas Hamilton: British Touring Car Championship

-In 2019, Hamilton secured a full-time drive with Motorbase Performance along with Tom Chilton and Ollie Jackson.
+In 2019, Hamilton secured a full-time drive with Motorbase Performance in the BTCC along with Tom Chilton and Ollie Jackson.

 Hamilton driving the Cupra León at Brands Hatch.

 On 21 February 2020, Hamilton was confirmed as the fourth Team HARD driver in a Volkswagen CC, retaining his ROKiT sponsorship.
 In the final race at Brands Hatch, in round 2 of the championship, Hamilton scored his first-ever BTCC point after finishing the race in 15th place.